 How much yuzu?

-I started with 4 tablespoons of yuzu marmalade to 1 litre (33.8 oz) of water.
+I started with 4 tablespoons of homemade yuzu marmalade to 1 litre (33.8 oz) of water.
 The result was a slightly overly sweet jelly, reminiscent of those jelly pops we used to eat as children.
 Not unpleasant, but nothing to write home about.

 To emphasize the citrus notes, I decided to reduce this to 3 tablespoons of yuzu mamalade but add in 1 tablespoon of lemon juice.